 Yes.
 When family violence follows a target to work, it becomes a workplace issue.
 An aggressor can present a risk to the target or others in the workplace itself.

 People experiencing family violence often feel isolated.
-They may feel ashamed, or have concerns that their situation will compromise their employment so they are afraid to say anything.
+They may feel ashamed or have concerns that their situation will compromise their employment so they are afraid to say anything.
 Similarly, those who suspect family violence may be affecting an employee are afraid to approach this subject or intervene for many reasons.
-This hesitation and further isolation increases the risk to those who experience family violence.
+This hesitation and further isolation increase the risk to those who experience family violence.
 In addition, people experiencing family violence often experience difficulty getting to work and state that their work performance is negatively affected.
 Other implications for the workplace include:

 - reduced productivity and motivation